-Staycations are likely to be much more common given current travel restrictions, but lockdowns and work-from-home mandates make discovering local gems exciting!
+Given the current uncertainty around international travel, staycations have become our preferred way to holiday.
+After the last 18 months discovering local gems is definitely a must-do!
 Staycations are also a great way to support local businesses that are adjusting to a decrease in visitors from afar.

 Travelling to destinations closer to home usually involves a shorter stay and smaller bags.
 This means that you should pack smarter to spend less time fussing with luggage and more time enjoying your trip.
-Learn how you can do just that with our new Staycation Packing Cube bundle.
+Learn how you can do just that with our range of Zoomlite packing cubes.

-Our new Staycation Packing Cube Bundle is designed to make packing for short trips easier.
-It includes a medium, slim medium and small packing cube; two slim packing tubes, and the three-piece pouch set.
-It’s compact enough to fit into a weekender, duffle, or overnight bag and adds compartments to help keep your staycation luggage neat and organised.
+Our Packing Cubes are designed to make packing for short trips easier.
+Purchase them individually, or choose a preset combination to save some extra money.
+Mix them up with our slim packing tubes, and a three-piece pouch set to cover all your bases.
+Get enough cubes to fit into your weekender, duffle, or overnight bag and add much-needed compartments to help keep your staycation luggage neat and organised.

 Packing cubes are especially handy for short stays as you’re less inclined to unpack.
 This means that you’ll be living out of your bag, and even if you pack it neatly, you’re likely to create a mess as soon as you need to go searching for something that isn’t at the surface.

 The organisation of packing cubes makes living out of a bag easier because you can move things around without making a mess.
 Labelling and colour coordinating will also help you remember exactly what cube an item is in.

 How to use Packing Cubes for Your Next Staycation